Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README-use-certificate.md

 > Perform the steps below for the client app (ciam-daemon-console-v2)

-1. Open the `ToDoList\appsettings.json` file
+1. Open the `ToDoListClient\appsettings.json` file
 2. Find the app key `ClientCredentials` and insert the `CertificateDescription` properties of your certificate within the array of credentials.
 You can see some examples below and read more about how to configure specific certificate descriptions [here](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#specifying-certificates).

 #### Get certificate from certificate store

-You can retrieve a certificate from your local store by adding the configuration below to the `ClientCredentials` array in the `appsettings.json` file in the `ToDoList` directory replacing **<CERTIFICATE_STORE_PATH>** with the store path to your certificate and **<CERTIFICATE_STORE_PATH>** with the distinguished name of your certificate.
+You can retrieve a certificate from your local store by adding the configuration below to the `ClientCredentials` array in the `appsettings.json` file in the `ToDoListClient` directory replacing **<CERTIFICATE_STORE_PATH>** with the store path to your certificate and **<CERTIFICATE_STORE_PATH>** with the distinguished name of your certificate.
 You can read more about certificate stores [here](https://docs.microsoft.com/windows-hardware/drivers/install/certificate-stores).

 ```json
 {